Turkey with Lime Butter Sauce

 - Salt and pepper to taste

 - In a large resealable plastic bag, combine the first five ingredients.
 Add turkey, a few pieces at a time; close bag and shake to coat.

 - In a large skillet, heat oil over medium heat.
-Add turkey in batches and cook 1-2 minutes on each side or until turkey is no longer pink.
+Add turkey in batches and cook 1-2 minutes on each side or until no longer pink.
 Remove; keep warm.

 - In same skillet, cook green onion and garlic 1 minute.
 Add broth and lime juice, stirring to loosen browned bits from pan.
 Bring to a boil.
 Reduce heat to low; stir in remaining ingredients.
 Cook and stir until butter is melted.
 Serve turkey with butter sauce.